muhammadadilnaeem/BCG-Data-Science-Job-Simulation-on-Forage-August-2024/README.md

 ---

 ### License:
-This repository is under .
+This repository is under GNU GENERAL PUBLIC LICENSE Version 3.

 ---